glondu/belenios/doc/instructions-en.md

 Instructions for the trustees
 -----------------------------

-During the setup of the election, it is expected that the trustee saves:
+During the setup of the election, each trustee is invited to generate a decryption key by following a link sent by the election administrator.
+The trustee must follow the link, and make sure the URL of the resulting page has one of the following forms:

+- `PREFIX/draft/trustee.html#UUID-TOKEN`, or
+- `PREFIX/draft/threshold-trustee.html#UUID-TOKEN` (in threshold mode)

+Moreover, it is expected that the trustee saves:

 - her decryption key (or PKI key, in threshold mode) (file ` private_key.json` or `private_key.txt`). **This key must be saved in a